sfstoolbox/sfs-matlab/doc/feature-documentation/index.rst

 a line along the x-axis; ``3,2,1`` a single point.
 If you present a range like ``[-2 2]`` the Toolbox will create automatically a regular grid from this ranging from -2 to 2 with ``conf.resolution`` steps in between.
-Alternatively you could apply a :ref:`sec-custom-grid <custom grid>` by providing a matrix instead of the ``[min max]`` range for all active axes.
+Alternatively you could apply a :ref:`custom grid <sec-custom-grid>` by providing a matrix instead of the ``[min max]`` range for all active axes.

 For all 2.5D functions the configuration ``conf.xref`` is important as it